Oukasie township: Forced removals

 Little-to-no housing or municipal services had been provided to Oukasie by any government since its establishment, with the National Party being no exception during the Apartheid years.
 Efforts to relocate the residents of Oukasie took place through the 1960s and 1970s, with some moved to Soshanguve, Ga-Rankuwa and Mabopane townships near Pretoria, and others sent to Mothotlung, 10km North-East of Brits, and Lethabong in the Rustenburg municipality.

 In 1985 the intention by government to relocate the people of Oukasie intensified, despite an official end to the state's policy of forced removals by this time.
 A newly developed township, Letlhabile, had been established more than 20km from Brits, with brick houses being made available to the small minority of Oukasie residents who could afford to purchase those plots.
 The official rationale for the move was the overcrowding and dilapidation of the Oukasie "slum", though it is widely believed that the intention was to break the growing trade union strength of the area, and distance the black residents of Oukasie from the white residents of Brits.
 With the failure of incentives such as monetary compensation and transport assistance, efforts to remove the residents of Oukasie continued to intensify.
 In October 1986, the government gazetted the repeal of Oukasie's status as a recognized town, after escalating tensions, police presence, and several attacks on local community leaders.

 Grassroots organizing and pushback from local trade unions such as the National Union of Metalworkers of South Africa (NUMSA), successfully stalled the National Party's efforts until the end of Apartheid.
-The Brits transitional local government, which was elected in the mid-1990s, was led by Levy Mamobolo, a trade-unionist and anti-removal leader from Oukasie.
+The Brits transitional local government, which was elected in the mid-1990s, was led by Levy Mamabolo, a trade-unionist and anti-removal leader from Oukasie.